-E-commerce businesses should be on the lookout for trends when developing their strategies for 2020.
+E-commerce businesses should be on the lookout for trends when developing their strategies.
 Some of these trends may not necessarily be new—perhaps, only intensifying year after year.
 Others may be surprises.
 Companies of all sizes can benefit by thinking about these trends and how they might affect a business, regardless of size.

 It’s also important to lean on an e-commerce partner with significant experience weathering storms and accommodating change.
 Companies involved in the warehousing, packing, and shipping of goods are usually referred to as third-party logistics (3PL) providers, and they help companies large and small with any and all operations related to the movement of your product.
 You can outsource some or all your operations to a 3PL.